-In the case of the Creative and Critical Writing programme in the School of Literature, Drama and Creative Writing, a substantial part of the candidate's thesis shall be an original literary text of high standard written specifically for the degree.
-In the remaining part of the thesis, which shall normally be between 15,000 and 30,000 words in length, and in the examination, the candidate is required to show a critical understanding of the creative process and of the relationship between the original literary text submitted and contemporary or traditional achievements in the genre.
+- 5.2 In the case of the Creative and Critical Writing programme in the School of Literature, Drama and Creative Writing, a substantial part of the candidate's thesis shall be an original literary text of high standard written specifically for the degree.
+In the remaining part of the thesis, which shall normally be between 15,000 and 30,000 words in length, and in the examination, the candidate is required to show a critical understanding of the creative process and of the relationship between the original literary text submitted and contemporary or traditional achievements in the genre. - 5.3 In the case of the Translation Studies programme in the School of Literature, Drama and Creative Writing, part of a candidate's thesis may be a translation of high standard by the candidate, written specifically for the degree.

-In the case of the Musical Composition programme in the School of Music the candidate's thesis shall be in the form of a substantial portfolio of original compositions written specifically for the degree, together with an appropriate written commentary of 10,000-15,000 words in length.
-The compositions shall show coherence and originality in invention as well as in the treatment of musical techniques.
-The written commentary shall discuss the structure of each of the compositions and provide an exposition of the creative process.
-In the written commentary, and in the examination, the candidate is required to show a critical understanding of the relationship of the submitted compositions to contemporary musical thought.

-In the case of the Translation Studies programme in the School of Literature, Drama and Creative Writing, part of a candidate's thesis may be a translation of high standard by the candidate, written specifically for the degree.
 In this case the remaining part of the thesis shall be a substantial commentary.
 In the commentary and in the examination the candidate is required to show a critical understanding of translation theory and its link to practice, and of its written relationship with the submitted translation.
-The proportion between the parts will normally be 60% for the translation and 40% for the commentary.

-- 8 A candidate who wishes to submit a thesis must apply to the Registrar and Secretary of the University (or nominee).
+The proportion between the parts will normally be 60% for the translation and 40% for the commentary. - 5.4 A candidate who wishes to submit a thesis must apply to the Head of the Postgraduate Research Service (or nominee).
 A thesis may be presented for examination at any time after the beginning of the last four months of the candidate's prescribed period of study provided that not more than three years for full-time candidates and five years for part-time candidates shall have elapsed from the date of approval as a candidate for the degree.
-The Senate may give special permission for extensions to the period within which the thesis must be presented on the recommendation of the Board of the School concerned. - 9 A candidate for the degree shall, not later than three months before the submission of the thesis and in any case no later than three months before the end of the period of advanced study and research, submit for approval to the appropriate Board of School the precise title of the thesis to be examined. - 10 The Board of the School shall recommend for approval by the Senate the names of two or more examiners, at least one of whom shall be an external examiner.
+The Faculty Associate Dean of Postgraduate Research may give special permission for extensions to the period within which the thesis must be presented on the recommendation of the Head of the School (or nominee) concerned. - 5.5 A candidate for the degree shall, not later than three months before the submission of the thesis and in any case no later than three months before the end of the period of advanced study and research, submit for approval to the appropriate Head of School (or nominee) the precise title of the thesis to be examined.

+6.1 The Head of School (or nominee) shall recommend for approval by the Faculty Associate Dean of Postgraduate Research, the names of two or more examiners, at least one of whom shall be an external examiner.
 This recommendation shall normally be made not later than three months before the expected date of the submission of the thesis.